Team Pinto

 46. Naturally nip fleas.
 Regularly wash your pet's bedding in hot water.
 If your machine can't handle the load, take it to a commercial laundry.

-49. Wash your hands after filling the machine to avoid catching (and spreading) germs, especially if someone in the house is sick.
+49. Wash your hands after filling the washing machine to avoid catching (and spreading) germs, especially if someone in the house is sick.

 To Consider in the Future